 These valuation approaches consider the value associated with the Company's ability to control the capital structure of the portfolio company, as well as the timing of a potential exit.
-For valuation purposes, "control" portfolio investments are composed of debt and equity securities in companies for which the Company has a controlling interest in the equity ownership of the portfolio company or the ability to nominate a majority of the portfolio company's board of directors.
-For valuation purposes, "non-control" portfolio investments are generally composed of debt and equity securities in companies for which the Company does not have a controlling interest in the equity ownership of the portfolio company or the ability to nominate a majority of the portfolio company's Board of Directors.
+For valuation purposes, "control" portfolio investments are composed of debt and equity securities in companies for which the Company has a controlling interest in the equity ownership of the portfolio company or the ability to nominate a majority of the portfolio company does not have a controlling interest in the equity ownership of the portfolio investments are generally composed of debt and equity securities for which the Company does not have a controlling interest in the equity ownership of the portfolio company or the ability to nominate a majority of Directors.

 Under the Waterfall valuation method, the Company estimates the enterprise value of a portfolio company using a combination of market and income approaches or other appropriate valuation methods, such as considering recent transactions in the equity securities of the portfolio company or third-party valuations of the portfolio company, and then performs a Waterfall calculation by allocating the enterprise value over the portfolio company's securities in order of their preference relative to one another.
 The enterprise value is the fair value at which an enterprise could be sold in a transaction between two willing parties, rather than through a forced or liquidation sale.
 Typically, privately held companies are bought and sold based on multiples of earnings before interest, taxes, depreciation and amortization ("EBITDA"), cash flows, net income, revenues, or in limited cases, book value.
-There is no single methodology for estimating enterprise value.
-For any one portfolio company, enterprise value is generally described as a range of values from which a single estimate of enterprise value is derived.
-In estimating the enterprise value of a portfolio company, the Company analyzes various factors including the portfolio company's historical and projected financial results.
-Due to SEC deadlines for the Company's quarterly and annual financial reporting, the operating results of a portfolio company used in the current period valuation are generally the results from the period ended three months prior to such valuation date and may include unaudited, projected, budgeted or pro forma financial information and may require adjustments for non-recurring items or to normalize the operating results that may require significant judgment in its determination.
-In addition, projecting future financial results requires significant judgment regarding future growth assumptions.
+There is no single methodology for estimating enterprise value of a portfolio company, the Company analyzes various factors including the portfolio company's historical and projected financial results.
+Due to SEC deadlines for the Company's quarterly and annual financial reporting, the operating results of a portfolio company used in the current period valuation are generally the results from the period ended three months prior to such valuation date and may include unaudited, projected, budgeted or pro forma financial information and may require adjustments for non-recurring items or to normalize the operating results that may require significant judgment regarding future growth assumptions.
+In evaluating the operating results requires significant judgment regarding future growth assumptions.
 In evaluating the operating results, the Company also analyzes the impact of exposure to litigation, loss of customers or other contingencies.
-After dete
+After determining the appropriate enterprise value, the Company also analyzes the impact of exposure to litigation, loss of customers or other contingencies.
+After determining the appropriate enter